Logging¶

 | ERROR | Failures requiring attention |

-The log level is controlled by the LOG_LEVEL environment variable.
+The log level is controlled by the LOG_LEVEL setting in config.toml.

 Key files¶